LearnSphere/WorkflowComponents/CommonResources/packages/R/log_warnings_messages/README.md

 logWarningsMessages(fit_model <- lm(x~y+z), logFileName = "my_log_file_name.wfl")
 or
 logWarningsMessages(eval(parse(text=modelingString)), logFileName = "my_log_file_name.wfl")
 In the examples, all warnings and messages that are generated can be found in file: my_log_file_name.wfl.
 Since this file has extension .wfl, it's content are picked up by Workflow web application UI interface.

+3. Examples of how to use logWarningsMessages() to output debugging message. logWarningsMessages(warning(paste("myVar=", myVar, sep="")), logFileName = "my_log_file_name.wfl") In the example, warning() function call is necessary for your debug message be caught in file: my_log_file_name.wfl.
+Since this file has extension .wfl, its content are picked up by Workflow web application UI interface.